Immunoglobulin Types and Their Functions

 Common Side Effects:

-Recommendations: side effects experienced by patients are more likely related to fast infusion rate and product temperature.
+Side effects experienced by patients are often due to fast infusion rates and product temperatures.

 - Schroeder Jr, H. W., & Cavacini, L. (2010).
 Structure and function of immunoglobulins.
 Journal of Allergy and Clinical Immunology, 125(2), S41-S52.